|

 no big surprise when winning coaches jump franchises and mold the new club into their

 image of what a successful football team should be.
-However, its of particular note
+However, it’s of particular note

 when the team reflects not just all the good things, but also curiously the bad.
-Its
+It’s

 pretty obvious by this point that Dick Vermiel builds offensive juggernauts and gives